zacgerber/backend-baby-names-assessment/README.md

 - names: `r'<td>(\d+)</td><td>(\w+)</td><td>(\w+)</td>'`

 ## Testing your code
-Use the VSCode debugger for this assignment-- the debugger is your primary tool as a developer.
+Use the VS Code debugger for this assignment &mdash; the debugger is your primary tool as a developer.
 Have you heard of a carpenter that doesn't know how to use his own hammer?
 Would you hire that guy?
-If you need help on this assessment, *be sure you are able to run it in the debugger before asking for coach help.*
+If you need help on this assessment, *be sure you are able to run it in the debugger before asking for help from a coach*.

 This assignment contains a `tests` folder that will test your code in several different ways.
 Make sure you are passing all the tests before you submit your work!
 There are a couple of ways to test.
  - From the command line:
    `$ python -m unittest discover`
- - Using the built-in TDD framework of VSCode.
-Read [this article](https://code.visualstudio.com/docs/python/testing) and understand how to enable the framework in your VSCode IDE.
+ - Using the built-in TDD framework of VS Code.
+Read [this article](https://code.visualstudio.com/docs/python/testing) and understand how to enable the framework in your VS Code IDE.
 Once the framework is enabled, you can run and debug any of the tests individually.
  ![Babynames Test](img/vscode-test.png)
  To view the detailed results of the test output, select the OUTPUT tab in your integrated terminal window, and then choose "Python Test Log" in the dropdown.
  ![Test Output](img/vscode-output.png)